Monodromy and Dulac's Problem for Piecewise analytical planar vector fields: -Monodromic singular points

 Assume that does not exist a neighborhood $V$ of $p$ in $\Sigma$ such that $X^+f\cdot X^-f\mid_{V\setminus\{p\}} >0$, i.e., for all neighborhood $V$ of $p$ in $\Sigma$ there exists $q\in V$ such that $X^+f({q})\cdot X^-f({q})< 0$.
 So, by statement {\rm (iii)} of Definition \ref{def_ChO}, $p$ has a $\Sigma$-characteristic orbit. \end{proof}

+\begin{observation} From Proposition \ref{pro:02} it is clear that if $p$ is a $\Sigma$-mo\-no\-dro\-mic singular point then the orientation of the orbits of vector fields $X^+$ and $X^-$ around the singularity agrees in such way that the trajectories of both vector fields can be concatenated at $\Sigma$ in suitable order. \end{observation}

 To state the next result, we need the following definition.
-Let $p\in \overline{K}\subset\mathbb R^2$ an isolated singular point of a analytic vector field $Y$.
+Let $p\in \overline{K}\subset\mathbb R^2$ an isolated singular point of an analytical vector field $Y$.
 We say that $Y$ has a {\it characteristic orbit in} $K$ associated with $p$ if there are a characteristic orbit $\gamma$ of $Y$ associated with $p$ and a neighborhood $V$ of $p$ such that $\gamma \cap V\subset V\cap K$.
 Otherwise, we say that $Y$ has no characteristic orbit in $K$.
 The following theorem classifies the $\Sigma$-monodromic singular points of $X$.

 \begin{theorem} Let $X=(X^+,X^-)$ be a piecewise analytical vector field.
 We suppose that $p$ is a $\Sigma$-singular point of $X$ such that $X^+f(p)=X^-f(p)=0$ and $X^+f\cdot X^-f\mid_V >0$ in a $V$-neighborhood of $p\in \Sigma$ with the unique exception of $p$. \begin{itemize} \item[i)] If $X^+(p)\neq 0$ and $X^-(p)\neq 0$, then $p$ is a $\Sigma$-monodromic singular point of $X$ if and only if it is a fold of order $n^+$ of $X^+$ with $(X^+)^{n^+}f(p)<0$ and it is a fold of order $n^-$ of $X^-$ with $(X^-)^{n^-}f(p)>0$.